Business Email: Thank You; You’re Welcome

 Some folks are more chatty and friendly than others.
 However, unfortunately, some are too curt and to the point and come off as terse or demanding.
 Some never think of thanking.

-Boy, would a simple thank you soften their communications when apropos.
+Boy, would a simple thank you soften their communications.
 There have been times when that thank you comes through; I, too, am pleasantly surprised.
-Primarily because up until that point, there were no signals that they appreciated my efforts.
+Primarily because, up until that point, there had been no signals that they appreciated my efforts.

 Business is All About Relationships